SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Photometric blackbody fitting

 \FloatBarrier

-\section{Photometric Blackbody Fitting}
+\section{Photometric blackbody fitting}

-We use the interpolated and pre-processed lightcurve constructed by the method described in \autoref{sec:obs:interpolated}.
+We use the interpolated and pre-processed light curve constructed by the method described in Sect. \ref{sec:obs:interpolated}.
 We construct the time grid to perform the fitting by selecting all observations between the first time all selected filter bands had at least one detection and the peak and then selecting all days post-peak that had at least one observation.
-This ensures we are only interpolating the lightcurve and never have to rely on extrapolating it (which is highly uncertain at the very early epochs).
+This ensures we are only interpolating the light curve and never have to rely on extrapolating it (which is highly uncertain at the very early epochs).

 For each time on the time grid we estimate the extinction-corrected magnitude in all filter bands.
 Next we fit a three-parameter Bayesian model to these observations: temperature $\log\,T$, radius $\log\, R$ and the distance $D$.
 We follow the suggestion by \cite{2022ApJ...937...75A} and use a log-uniform prior for the temperature (although we use nested sampling instead of MCMC).
 The distance is a nuisance parameter, which is constrained by the redshift uncertainty.
 In the likelihood function we generate a blackbody SED using the temperature and radius.
-We then perform synthetic photometry using the corresponding filter curves to compare to the lightcurve.
+We then perform synthetic photometry using the corresponding filter curves to compare to the light curve.
 We perform the posterior calculation using the nested sampling code \textit{dynesty}.